EllynChukwuka/Global-AI-Tool-Adoption-Across-Industries-and-Regions-2023-2025-/README.md

 Standardized country and industry names
 Ensured consistent formatting of numeric values Verified age group categorization

 Handling Missing Values
-Records with missing adoption rates were excluded Incomplete demographic records were filtered using Excel’s IF and ISBLANK functions Data Transformations
+Records with missing adoption rates were excluded

+Data Transformations
 Aggregated DAU using SUM
 Calculated total adoption rates by country and industry